-For this result to be exploitable, we have to ensure that $C_N + C\beta < 1$ , which leads to $\beta \leq \frac{1-\gamma}{2\gamma|S|^{1/q}}$ , and then $C_N + C\beta < 1$ leads to a constraint on N in Theorem 5.1.
+For this result to be exploitable, we have to ensure that $C_N+C\beta<1$ , which leads to $\beta\leq \frac{1-\gamma}{2\gamma|S|^{1/q}}$ , and then $C_N+C\beta<1$ leads to a constraint on N in Theorem 5.1.
 Eventually, injecting the result of this last lemma in the initial bound, keeping the dominant term in $1/\sqrt{N}$ and solving for $\epsilon$ provides the stated result, cf Appendix C.

-6 Conclusion
+6 CONCLUSION

 In this paper, we have studied the question of the sample complexity of model-based robust reinforcement learning.
-We have considered the classic (in non-robust RL) generative model setting, where a sampler can provide next-state samples from the nominal kernel and from arbitrary state-action couples.
+To decouple this from the problem of exploration, we have considered the classic (in non-robust RL) generative model setting, where a sampler can provide next-state samples from the nominal kernel and from arbitrary state-action couples.
 We focused our study more specifically on sa- and s-rectangular uncertainty sets corresponding to $L_p$ -balls around the nominal.
-We ensure $\gamma$ -contraction of Robust Bellman Operator in order not to be too conservative, contrary to Derman et al. (2021) and Kumar et al. (2022) and propose two algorithms 1, 2 to solve $L_P$ RMDPs problem.

-There are a number of natural perspectives, such as knowing if we could extend our results to other kinds of uncertainty sets, or to extend our last bound to larger uncertainty sets (despite the fact that if the dynamics is too unpredictable, there may be little left to be controlled).
+There are a number of natural perspectives, such as knowing if we could extend our results to other kinds of uncertainty sets, or to extend our last bound to larger uncertainty sets (despite the fact that if the dynamics are too unpredictable, there may be little left to be controlled).
 Our results build heavily on the simple dual form of the robust Bellman operator, which prevents us from considering, for the moment, uncertainty sets based on the KL or Chi-square divergence.
-Beyond their theoretical advantages such as contraction of the Robust Bellman Operator, these simple dual forms also provide practical and computationally efficient planning algorithms.
+Beyond their theoretical advantages, these simple dual forms also provide practical and computationally efficient planning algorithms.
 Therefore, another interesting research direction would be to know if one could derive additional useful uncertainty sets relying primarily on the regularization viewpoint.